ovh/docs/pages/cloud/storage/pcs_use_s3ql_to_mount_containers/guide.en-gb.md

 ```

+> [!warning]
+>
-You cannot use S3QL in offline mode, you should not configure persistance via the /etc/fstab file but by using a script which will run when your sever starts up.
+> You cannot use S3QL in offline mode, you should not configure persistance via the /etc/fstab file but by using a script which will run when your sever starts up.
+>

+## Go further

+Join our community of users on <https://community.ovh.com/en/>.